 SAFETY

-Safety Batcave Area Advocate: Vacant
+Contact Safety CAMPS Batcave Area Facilitator here

-Contact Ranger Lead - Vacant
+Contact Ranger Lead - Payull

 MEAT volunteers provide first aid/first response.
 Their primary role is to provide non-invasive first aid, though they can respond in a life-threatening emergency while Rangers call 911 and facilitate transfer to a higher level of care.
 MEAT Volunteers need to have a current CPR card.
 CPR training will be offered prior to the event for those interested in volunteering for MEAT.
 Another volunteer role in this area is the MEAT Tender: a volunteer who serves as an assistant to the MEAT on shift; greets and logs in participants coming to the medical area; and helps with supplies.
 These volunteers do not require CPR training.
 Rehab: this is a 4-5 hour shift that assists only the Fire Team on burn nights as they come off the fire.
 We will need 2 participants to help with rehab, and document, and offer clearance to return from the fire or go back into the fire zone.
 Join the Facebook group for more information!
-Contact MEAT Lead - Vacant
+Contact MEAT Lead - Grit

 Sanctuary is a safe, comfortable and private space for participants who need a caring listener or low stimulus environment.
 It is preferred that Sanctuary volunteers have attended at least one burn, but it is not a necessity.
 Get all your info at the Myschievia Sanctuary Website here.
-Contact Sanctuary Lead - Vacant
+Contact Sanctuary Lead - Qwnbri

-Contact Gate Lead - Vacant
+Contact Gate Lead - Poetry

 If you'd like to apply for any leadership role, including Batcave positions, you can do so here.
 Learn more about the Batcave here.
 If you'd like to interview for a chance to be an intern for the LLC, you can apply here.
 Learn more about the LLC here. |